PaddlePaddle/Parakeet/examples/transformer_tts/README.md

 ├── train_transformer.py   # script for transformer model training
 ├── train_vocoder.py       # script for vocoder model training
 ```
+## Saving & Loading
+`train_transformer.py` and `train_vocoer.py` have 3 arguments in common, `--checkpooint`, `iteration` and `output`.

+1. `output` is the directory for saving results.
+During training, checkpoints are saved in `checkpoints/` in `output` and tensorboard log is save in `log/` in `output`.
+During synthesis, results are saved in `samples/` in `output` and tensorboard log is save in `log/` in `output`.

+2. `--checkpoint` and `--iteration` for loading from existing checkpoint.
+Loading existing checkpoiont follows the following rule:
+If `--checkpoint` is provided, the checkpoint specified by `--checkpoint` is loaded.
+If `--checkpoint` is not provided, we try to load the model specified by `--iteration` from the checkpoint directory.
+If `--iteration` is not provided, we try to load the latested checkpoint from checkpoint directory.

 ## Train Transformer